Functional fixedness: Universality

+Further studies

 Investigators examined in two experiments "whether the inclusion of examples with inappropriate elements, in addition to the instructions for a design problem, would produce fixation effects in students naive to design tasks".
 They examined the inclusion of examples of inappropriate elements, by explicitly depicting problematic aspects of the problem presented to the students through example designs.
 They tested non-expert participants on three problem conditions: with standard instruction, fixated (with inclusion of problematic design), and defixated (inclusion of problematic design accompanied with helpful methods).
 They were able to support their hypothesis by finding that a) problematic design examples produce significant fixation effects, and b) fixation effects can be diminished with the use of defixating instructions.

 In "The Disposable Spill-Proof Coffee Cup Problem", adapted from Janson & Smith, 1991, participants were asked to construct as many designs as possible for an inexpensive, disposable, spill-proof coffee cup.
 Standard condition participants were presented only with instructions.
 In the fixated condition, participants were presented with instructions, a design, and problems they should be aware of.
 Finally, in the defixated condition, participants were presented the same as other conditions in addition to suggestions of design elements they should avoid using.
 The other two problems included building a bike rack, and designing a container for cream cheese.